praveens96/dsainjs/README.md

-# dsainjs
+# DSAinJS
-dsa problems i have solved
+DSA problems i have solved
 would like to follow the below template:
 1. problem
 2. description
+3. problem link
-3. conditions
+4. conditions
-4. testcases
+5. testcases
-5. approach gist.
+6. approach gist.